 Policies, not platitudes

 A lot of what I’m going to be talking about on this campaign will be, frankly, pretty boring for most people.
-But no one is happy with our country or our government right now, and a lot of that stems from the fact that no matter what we do, or how much we spend, things are not getting better.
-We’re not solving the problems politicians claim to be able to solve.
-The reason for that is simple: government is broken.
-Everything we do costs too much and takes too long.
-No one ever focuses on doing the things we’re already doing better, lowering costs and seeking efficiencies.
-The only “solution” put on the table is to spend more money.
+Everything government is doing costs too much and takes too long.
+There is nobody else focused on doing the things we’re already doing better, lowering costs and seeking efficiencies.
+The only solution ever put on the table is to spend more money.
 It isn’t working.
 Government is taking more and more of your money, and delivering less.
-Left and right, we can argue policy and ideas all day.
-But if our government is incapable of carrying out those policies effectively – and at reasonable cost - nothing will ever change.
+Left and right, we can argue policy and ideas all day but if our government is incapable of carrying out those policies effectively – and at reasonable cost - we will never deliver the value you deserve for your tax dollars.

 Worse, there are no new ideas.
 Cities across the country are relentlessly copying one another, but the policies being replicated have already failed.
 Does it make any sense at all for Phoenix to adopt the same policies to address homelessness, housing, transportation, policing, and crime that San Francisco, Los Angeles, and New York have implemented?
 Are those policies working in those places?
 The answers are “no”; and, “have you seen how many people moved to Arizona this year?”
 Yet that is exactly what we are doing, and it’s insane.